 Although ESBLs can be made by different bacteria, they are most often made by E. coli (more correctly called Escherichia coli).
-Therefore, the remainder of this article refers to E. coli.
+Therefore, the remainder of this leaflet refers to E. coli.
 Other bacteria that can also make ESBLs include the species called Klebsiella.

 What is E. coli?

 E. coli (more correctly called Escherichia coli) is a germ (bacterium).
 There are many strains (subtypes) of E. coli.
 Many of the strains of E. coli are usually harmless and live in the gut of healthy people.
 However, some strains are a cause of common infections such as urine infections and gut infections (gastroenteritis).

 What infections and diseases can be caused by E. coli?

 The following conditions may be caused by E. coli infections:

 For example, cystitis, kidney infections and other 'urine infections'.
 These are the most common infections caused by E. coli.
 About 9 in 10 UTIs are caused by strains of E.coli.
 Many of the strains are those which live harmlessly in the gut but can cause a UTI if they get into the bladder or other parts of the urinary tract.